LASIK Eye Surgery in the Quad Cities

 LASIK is a life-changing procedure and the skilled LASIK surgery team at Eye Surgeons Associates can help you eliminate or reduce your need for glasses or contacts and correct your astigmatism, near or farsightedness.

-Since LASIK eye surgery was first approved by the FDA 20 years ago, more than 20 million LASIK procedures have been performed in the U.S. LASIK is among the most studied elective procedures and has one of the highest patient satisfaction rates of any elective procedure: more than 96 percent.
+Since LASIK eye surgery was first approved by the FDA in 1999, more than 20 million LASIK procedures have been performed in the U.S. LASIK is among the most studied elective procedures and has one of the highest patient satisfaction rates of any elective procedure.

 LASIK Eye Surgery Procedure